Low Budget Filmmaking Equipment List: What Do You Actually Need?

 Rail systems are great for adding different accessories to your camera setup.
 For example, I have a rail system setup where I can add a large V-mount battery, monitor, shoulder pad, and hand grips.

-This allows for a quick setup between my tripod and then to a shoulder rig.
+This allows for a quick setup between my tripod and a shoulder rig.

 Here’s a list of some accessories you can add to a rail system: